apostrophecms/docs/docs/module-format-example.md

 # Module Format Example

 The new A3 module format is best understood by reviewing a complete example with all of the sections.

-As experienced A2 developers will know, this is "what goes in `index.js`."
+As experienced A2 developers will know, this code goes in the module's `index.js` file.

 ```js
 // modules/product/index.js